Overv/JSGL/README.md

 > **up**: Up direction

 ### gl.readPixels(`x`, `y`, `w`, `h`, `format`, `type`, `data`)
-> Reads pixels from the color buffer and returns them as an array.
+> Reads pixels from a buffer and returns them as an array.
 >
 > **x, y**: Window coordinates of the area you want to capture.
 > **w, h**: Size of the area you want to capture.